 Move Lists Between Boards and List Copy

 The ability to move cards between boards opened up a lot of flexibility for people.
 You can separate your brain dump board from your “actively doing” board, and just move a card over when the idea becomes fully formed.
 Check out this UserVoice blog post for some complex workflows allowed by card move.

 Today, we are introducing the ability to move lists between boards.
 We think it’s going to open up even more flexibility in your workflow.
 How do you do it?
 Just click the menu button in the top right corner of the list and select “Move List…”.
 You’ll now be able to select a different board.
 Neat.

 But that’s not all!
 You can also copy lists.
 Just click the menu button, select “Copy List…” and give it a new title if you wish.
 Now you can set up template lists.
 For example, you could have a template list for weekly chores, and copy it at the beginning of the week.
 Go check it out!
 Actually, read the rest of this post first.

-Organizations are groupings of people and boards.
+Teams are groupings of people and boards.
 It keeps boards organized among a group of housemates, a group of coworkers, a wedding party and wedding planners, or a group of open source hackers.
-To make you orgs more personal, we’ve added organization logos.
-To add a logo, click the “Overview” link next to the org on your boards page, click the grey default picture in the sidebar, and select “Upload a new photo”.
+To make your teams more personal, we’ve added team logos.
+To add a logo, click the “Overview” link next to the team on your boards page, click the grey default picture in the sidebar, and select “Upload a new photo”.